Allen-Tanaka/requirement-analysis/README.md

    Early identification of ambiguities, conflicts, or missing requirements helps teams address potential risks proactively, minimizing the likelihood of project failure.

 Requirement Analysis is thus essential for delivering high-quality, reliable, and user-focused software solutions.

+---

+## 🛠️ Key Activities in Requirement Analysis

+The Requirement Analysis process involves several key activities that ensure the development of effective and reliable software systems:

+- **Requirement Gathering**
+  Collecting information from stakeholders, users, and relevant documents to understand their needs, expectations, and constraints for the system.

+- **Requirement Elicitation**
+  Engaging stakeholders through interviews, surveys, workshops, and observation to uncover detailed requirements and clarify their true needs.

+- **Requirement Documentation**
+  Recording and organizing requirements in a clear, structured format (such as requirement specifications or user stories) to ensure they are accessible and understandable to all stakeholders.

+- **Requirement Analysis and Modeling**
+  Examining, refining, and prioritizing requirements to resolve ambiguities and detect conflicts.
+This may include creating models or diagrams (e.g., use case diagrams, data flow diagrams) to visualize system behavior and interactions.

+- **Requirement Validation**
+  Reviewing and confirming requirements with stakeholders to ensure accuracy, completeness, and alignment with business objectives before moving to design and development.